AdaCore/spark2014/docs/guidance/main.rst

 .. rubric:: function with output global "X" is not allowed in SPARK

+.. index:: Function with side effect

-This error is issued on a function with a side-effect on variables in scope.
+This error is issued for a function with a side effect on a non-local variable.
 For example:

 .. code-block:: ada